erikvanoosten/metrics-scala/docs/Futures.md

 }
 ```

-See also the scaladoc for `timeFuture` in [Timer](/src/main/scala/nl/grons/metrics4/scala/Timer.scala).
+See the scaladoc for `timeFuture` in [Timer](/src/main/scala/nl/grons/metrics4/scala/Timer.scala) for more gotchas.

 ## Future support before version 3.5.4